-- identify if greater tree retention can be achieved.
-This will be dependent on the requirements of the development project and in particular the safety of OHL wiring operations. - 8.1.2 The operational corridor woodland removal area is required for the construction and functioning of the new OHL infrastructure.
+- TRANSMISSION - 8.1.2 The operational corridor woodland removal area is required for the construction and functioning of the new OHL infrastructure.
 Opportunities will be assessed for woodland replanting within the operational corridor, the identification of suitable areas cannot be guaranteed due to the requirement of maintaining the safe energisation of the OHL.
-Reference to Section 9, will fully mitigate the operational corridor woodland removal area by replanting the area quantity (hectares) of woodland removed. - 8.1.3 The management felling areas will be replanted by the Landowner, in-line with the Scottish Forestry felling licence regulations of the area felled must be replanted.
+Reference to Section 9 below, will fully mitigate the operational corridor woodland removal area by replanting the area quantity (hectares) of woodland removed. - 8.1.3 The management felling areas will be replanted by the Landowner, in-line with the Scottish Forestry felling licence obligations of the area felled must be replanted.